HGAurban: Heterogeneous Graph Autoencoding for Urban Spatial-Temporal Learning: Introduction

 \section{Introduction}

-\IEEEPARstart{A}{s} remote sensing technologies and large-scale computing infrastructures continue to provide an abundance of spatio-temporal data, there is an increasing demand for robust spatio-temporal prediction frameworks in urban sensing applications.
-These applications include traffic analysis, such as the works by STGODE, ~\citep{STGODE,wang2020traffic,song2020spatial,li2021spatial} as well as modeling human mobility behavior, as explored by studies ~\cite{pentland1999modeling,fuchs2023modeling, zhang2024asur}.
-Additionally, citywide crime prediction, as studied by Chen and Diao~\cite{chen2021z,diao2019dynamic}, is another important area of focus.
-A crucial aspect of developing effective spatio-temporal prediction frameworks lies in the accurate capture of spatial and temporal correlations between different geographical locations and time intervals.
-This ability ensures comprehensive insights into dynamic urban phenomena and supports informed decision-making processes.
+As remote sensing technologies and large-scale computing infrastructures continue to provide an abundance of spatial-temporal data, there is an increasing demand for robust spatial-temporal prediction frameworks in urban sensing applications.
+These applications include traffic analysis~\cite{STGODE,wang2020traffic,li2021spatial,wang2021secure,zhang2025autohformer,zhang2025fldmamba,wang2019origin,lv2018lc,zhang2025efficient}, as well as modeling human mobility behavior~\cite{pentland1999modeling,fuchs2023modeling, zhang2024asur,zhang2023online}.
+Additionally, citywide crime prediction~\cite{chen2021z,diao2019dynamic,long2023decentralized,zhang2025survey,zhang2024survey} is another important area of focus.
+A crucial aspect of developing effective spatial-temporal prediction frameworks lies in the accurate capture of spatial and temporal correlations between different geographical locations and time intervals.
+This ability ensures comprehensive insights into dynamic urban phenomena.

-Researchers have introduced spatio-temporal graph neural networks (STGNNs) as a promising learning paradigm.
-Notable works in this area include~\citep{sahili2023spatio,jin2023spatio,ta2022adaptive}.
+Researchers have introduced spatial-temporal graph neural networks (STGNNs) as a promising learning paradigm~\cite{sahili2023spatio,jin2023spatio,ta2022adaptive}.
 These networks are specifically designed to handle data with graph structures and have garnered significant attention due to their ability to capture multi-hop spatial and temporal dependencies.
 This is accomplished through the iterative propagation of messages among nodes, leveraging their knowledge of both spatial and temporal information.
-By employing this recursive message passing mechanism, STGNNs demonstrate exceptional proficiency in modeling intricate dependencies in spatio-temporal data.
-Their effectiveness lies in their capability to integrate and exploit the inherent structure and temporal dynamics of the data, enabling more accurate predictions and insightful analysis of complex spatio-temporal phenomena in various real-world applications.
+By employing this recursive message passing mechanism, STGNNs demonstrate exceptional proficiency in modeling intricate dependencies in spatial-temporal data.
+Their effectiveness lies in their capability to integrate and exploit the inherent structure and temporal dynamics of the data, enabling more accurate predictions and insightful analysis of various urban applications.